 Schedule

 The graduate cohort program will operate on a seven-week session with students completing 3-6 credits of study in each seven-week session.
 There will be at least one week off between sessions.
 Session schedules are available at www.keystone.edu.

 Contact Information

-Contact information for specific program and curriculum questions contact Sandra Smith, Ph.D., director of the SLM program, at (570) 945-8432 or sandra.smith@keystone.edu.
+Contact information for specific program and curriculum questions contact Patricia Davis, Ph.D., program director, at (570) 945-8424 or patricia.davis@keystone.edu.

 Application

-Students applying for the SLM program have no additional requirements other than those required for

-all master's applicants.
+Students applying for the SLM program have no additional requirements other than those required for all master's applicants.

 Course Requirements

 CORE 5100 - Graduate Writing and Research

 SLM 5150 - Contemporary Leadership in Sport

 SLM 5200 - Conflict Management Skills

 SLM 5250 - Current Issues in Sport Leadership

 SLM 6100 - Ethical Sport Leadership

 SLM 6150 - Fiscal Management in Sport

 SLM 6200 - Legal Issues for Sport Leaders

 SLM 6250 - Leading a Diverse Sport Workforce

 SLM 6300 - Media Relations in Sport

 SLM 6810 - Research Project or

 SLM 6910 - Graduate Internship

-Wildlife Biology Master of Science

-Curriculum Coordinator: Jessica Faux, Ph.D.
+Wildlife Biology Master of Science Program Director: Jessica Faux, Ph.D.

 The Master of Science in Wildlife Biology prepares students to be future leaders and educators in government agencies, academia, and private conservation organizations.
 The program applies the highest standards in science, communication, and collaboration to train future wildlife professionals.

+Program Goals Thesis Track

+- Specific content knowledge

+- Training in specific laboratory skills and technology and any safety requirements associated with those endeavors

+- Instruction on how to manipulate data mathematically

+- Opportunity for a mentored research project

+- Guidance on how to evaluate and articulate the outcome, orally and/or in writing, of research and laboratory experiments

+Program Goals Non-Thesis Track

+- Specific content knowledge

+- Training in specific laboratory skills and technology and any safety requirements associated with those endeavors

+- Instruction on how to manipulate data mathematically

+- Guidance on how to evaluate and articulate the outcome, orally and/or in writing, of research and laboratory experiments

+Program Format

-Program Goals Thesis Track - Specific content knowledge - Training in specific laboratory skills and technology and any safety requirements associated with those endeavors - Instruction on how to manipulate data mathematically - Opportunity for a mentored research project - Guidance on how to evaluate and articulate the outcome, orally and/or in writing, of research and laboratory experiments Program Goals Non-Thesis Track - Specific content knowledge - Training in specific laboratory skills and technology and any safety requirements associated with those endeavors - Instruction on how to manipulate data mathematically - Guidance on how to evaluate and articulate the outcome, orally and/or in writing, of research and laboratory experiments Program Format The Master of Science in Wildlife Biology will be delivered in an in-person format and/or synchronous remote format.
-An in-person summer residency will be required to fulfill the lab and research components of the program.
+The Master of Science in Wildlife Biology will be delivered in an in-person format and/or synchronous remote format.
+For those enrolling in the synchronous remote format, an in-person summer residency will be required to fulfill the lab and research components of the program.
+Those attending in-person will have the choice to complete their lab and research credits during the fall, spring, or summer semesters.
 Fall and spring semester courses are delivered in a 15-week format.

+Program Prerequisites

-Program Prerequisites Applicants must possess a bachelor's degree (any major) from a regionally accredited college or university with an overall GPA of 3.00 or higher, including the following undergraduate coursework: General Biology 6 to 8 credits General Chemistry 6 to 8 credits Mathematics 6 to 8 credits, including a statistics and a calculus course Additional Botany, Ecology, and Evolution courses preferred.
+Applicants must possess a bachelor's degree (any major) from a regionally accredited college or university with an overall GPA of 3.00 or higher, including the following undergraduate coursework:

+General Biology 6 to 8 credits General Chemistry 6 to 8 credits

+Mathematics 6 to 8 credits, including a statistics and a calculus course

+Additional Botany, Ecology, and Evolution courses preferred.

+Tuition

-Tuition \$650 per credit.
+\$650 per credit.